heikostark/cli-desktop/README.md

 }
 ```

-Each value is either a color name (`black`, `red`, `green`, `yellow`,
+Each value is either a colour name (`black`, `red`, `green`, `yellow`,
 `blue`, `magenta`, `cyan`, `white`, `grey`/`gray`, `darkgrey`/`darkgray`, as
 well as `dark` variants of red/green/yellow/blue/magenta/cyan) or a hex
-color `#rrggbb`.
-Hex colors are automatically converted to match the
+colour `#rrggbb`.
+Hex colours are automatically converted to match the
-detected terminal capability: truecolor directly, 256-color terminals round
+detected terminal capability: truecolor directly, 256-colour terminals round
-to the nearest palette color, and a plain tty console (only 16 colors)
+to the nearest palette colour, and a plain tty console (only 16 colours)
-safely falls back to white instead of sending a color it can't display.
+safely falls back to white instead of sending a colour it can't display.

 ### Robustness